How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 Shanghai Pudong Airport to Suzhou

-Wuxi is the closest airport to Suzhou, but Pudong International Airport offers more international flights and frequent arrivals.
-This option is relevant if you land there and want to go directly to Suzhou or have a 24-hour layover in Shanghai and want to explore the water town instead of its bustling neighbor.
+This option is relevant if you land there and want to go directly to Suzhou, or if you have a 24-hour layover in Shanghai and want to explore the water town instead of the city.

-How Many Days Should I Stay in Suzhou (Ideally)?
+2. How Many Days in Suzhou?

-Best Time to Visit Suzhou To Avoid Larger Crowds
+3. Best Time to Visit Suzhou

 Visiting on weekdays rather than weekends can also help you avoid the local crowds.
 Additionally, plan your visit outside major Chinese holidays, such as the Golden Week in early October and the Chinese New Year.